software-mansion-labs/react-native-swiftui/README.md

 - Commands
   - `scrollTo(options: { y: number, animated: boolean })` — works only for vertical scrolls, as it would be a significant performance hit in the current implementation to support both axes.

+### Image

+- Implemented only for network assets.
+- Only `source` property is supported.
+Accepts the same value types as `Image` from React Native.

 ## Graphical Effects

 ### Shadow